mcmonkeyprojects/KeyboardChatterBlocker/README.md

 - `auto_disable_programs`: Set to a list of executable names (case insensitive, without the `.exe`) separated by slashes (like `some_video_game/other_game`) that will cause the chatter block to automatically disable whenever that program is open.
 - `auto_disable_on_fullscreen`: set to `true` to auto-disable the chatter block when any application is open in fullscreen - see also [#26](https://github.com/mcmonkeyprojects/KeyboardChatterBlocker/issues/26).

+### Other Features

+- You can add any `chatter.wav` file next to the `.exe`, and it will be automatically played when chatter is detected.
+This feature was requested by [#32](https://github.com/mcmonkeyprojects/KeyboardChatterBlocker/issues/32).
+You can download sound files for example [here](https://bigsoundbank.com/search?q=notification).
+The only requirement is that it be in `.wav` format.

 ---

 ### Licensing pre-note: